cr08/TwitchVault/README.md

 ## Concept
 My personal goal has been to find or develop a tool that can not only automate archiving the latest VODs, clips, and highlights from selected Twitch channels, but also archiving the chat logs as they are available for each medium.

+[goldbattle's](https://github.com/goldbattle) [Twitch VOD Creator](https://github.com/goldbattle/twitch_vod_creator) had everything needed to accomplish this with just a little bit of unneeded cruft on top.
+This repo has been heavily modified from that and slimmed down to the core functions: Automatically download available VODs, highlights, uploads, and clips for selected channels.
+Additionally the added ability to download chat logs for each video, optionally rendering the chat to video through TwitchDownloaderCLI's render function.
+As a bonus, Speech-to-Text exists from the original code via the Vosk speech recognition API.
+This has been maintained with this fork as an optional tool.

 ## Install Guide
 0) Ensure __Python 3.6__ *or higher* is installed.
 1) Clone this repository: